trongthai-23022/PBL5_OderWeb/README.md

 available admin: admin@gmail.com, password: 123 (route: /admin/login): go to 'roles' and 'permissions' feature in 'admin page' to add more permissions for admin

 # Setup to use 'Email Verification'
+    Notice that: Now, Google has decided to begin phasing out Less Secure Apps from May 30th, 2022.
+Google Workspace and Google Cloud Identity users won’t be affected right away, but support for Less Secure Apps will still be phased out for those users at a later date.

+We’ve recommended app passwords for some time, but some customers have chosen to use Less Secure Apps since it’s a little more straightforward.
+Now that the feature is being retired, all users will need to switch to app passwords or use a different mailer.
 ## Step1: setting your gmail account
 ![alt text](readme_imgs/gmail1.png)
 ![alt text](readme_imgs/gmail2.png)